cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 ## How?

-- Test are first class Citizens
-  It is a part of the project as important as code, deployment and configuration.
+- Tests are first class Citizens, it is a part of the project as important as code, deployment and configuration
 - Rules for writing code and tests are different
-- Write code with tests in mind
-  If your code is in untestable shape it will be a pain to test it.
+- Write code with tests in mind, if your code is in untestable shape it will be a pain to test it
 - Start writing tests from the beginning.
-Don't way a miracle that say it's time to write tests.
+  Don't wait a miracle that says it's time to write tests!

 ---